-Inspect the box in which the system was shipped and note if it was damaged in any way.
+Inspect the box the SuperServer SSG-6049P-E1CR60H/L/L+ was shipped in and note if it was damaged in any way.
 If any equipment appears damaged, please file a damage claim with the carrier who delivered it.

 Decide on a suitable location for the rack unit that will hold the server.
 It should be situated in a clean, dust-free area that is well ventilated.
 Avoid areas where heat, electrical noise and electromagnetic fields are generated.
 It will also require a grounded AC power outlet nearby.
 Be sure to read the precautions and considerations noted in Appendix B.